AnwarYagoub/RHCSA-RHCE-Lab-Environment/README.md

 Don't worry you don't have to be expert on any of these tools.

-## install Vagrant
-follow the individual instructions for your platform:
+Follow the individual instructions for your platform:
 - RHEL/Centos 7 with [VirtualBox](rhel-centos7-vbx.md) or [KVM](rhel-centos7-kvm.md)
 - [Fedora](fedora-vbx.md)
 - macOS TODO